Hill station: In South Asia

 Nandi Hills is an 11th-century hill station that was developed by the Ganga dynasty in present-day Karnataka, India.
 Tipu Sultan (1751–1799) notably used it as a summer retreat.

 Hill stations in British India were established for a variety of reasons.
 One of the first reasons in the early 1800s was to act as sanitoria for the ailing family members of British officials.
 After the rebellion of 1857, the British "sought further distance from what they saw as a disease-ridden land by [escaping] to the Himalayas in the north".
 Other factors included anxieties about the dangers of life in India, among them "fear of degeneration brought on by too long residence in a debilitating land".
 The hill stations were meant to reproduce the home country, illustrated in Lord Lytton's statement about Ootacamund in the 1870s as having "such beautiful English rain, such delicious English mud."
 Shimla was officially made the "summer capital of India" in the 1860s and hill stations "served as vital centres of political and military power, especially after the 1857 revolt."

 As noted by Indian historian Vinay Lal, hill stations in India also served "as spaces for the colonial structuring of a segregational and ontological divide between Indians and Europeans, and as institutional sites of imperial power."
-William Dalrymple wrote that "[t]he viceroy was the spider at the heart of Simla's web: From his chambers in Viceregal Lodge, he pulled the strings of an empire that stretched from Rangoon in the east to Aden in the west."
-Meanwhile Judith T Kenny observed that the hill station was "a landscape type tied to nineteenth-century discourses of imperialism and climate.
+William Dalrymple wrote that "[t]he viceroy was the spider at the heart of Simla's web: From his chambers in the Viceregal Lodge, he pulled the strings of an empire that stretched from Rangoon in the east to Aden in the west."
+Meanwhile, Judith T Kenny observed that the hill station was "a landscape type tied to nineteenth-century discourses of imperialism and climate.
 Both discourses serve as evidence of a belief in racial difference and, thereby, the imperial hill station reflected and reinforced a framework of meaning that influenced European views of the non-western world in general."
 Speaking about the development of hill stations like Mussoorie, Shekhar Pathak, historian of Himalayan cultures, noted that "the needs of this (European) elite created colonies in Dehradun of Indians to cater to them."
 This "exclusive, clean, and secure social space – known as an enclave – for white Europeans ... evolved to become the seats of government and foci of elite social activity", and created racial distinctions which perpetuated British colonial power and oppression, as Nandini Bhattacharya notes.
 Dane Kennedy observed that "the hill station, then, was seen as an exclusive British preserve: here it was possible to render the Indian into an outsider".